xvik/yaml-updater/README.md

 * Paddings applied from update file (original config could be re-formatted)
   - Padding change works in both directions (reduce or enlarge)
 * Possible whitespace between property name and colon is removed (`name : value` becomes `name: value`)
+* Property writing style taken from target file: e.g. if property was quoted and not quoted in new file then it would be not quoted in merged file
 * Lists not merged
   - Object list items could be updated with new properties (if matched item found)
   - Dash style for object item could change in both directions: empty dash (property on new line) or property on the same line with dash